-How to Update a Google My Business Listing
+How to Claim a Google My Business Listing

-Are you confused on how to claim and update your Google My Business Listing?
+Are you confused on how to claim a Google My Business Listing?
 This blog will help you understand how to claim it, and then what you can update and change.

 Find your Google My Business listing